 But, unfortunately, some medications can make hormonal birth control more likely to fail.
 You may have heard that antibiotics fall into that category, but scientists say that the truth isn't that clear-cut like we mentioned above.

-There have been rare reports of women who got pregnant while taking antibiotics and birth control.
+There have been rare reports of women and people who menstruate who got pregnant while taking antibiotics and birth control.
 However, a few isolated reports aren't enough to assume that all antibiotics can lower birth control effectiveness.

 Scientists seem to conclude that they haven't found a link between using antibiotics (except for rifampin) and a higher risk of pregnancy.

-However, British researchers say that women taking birth control "should be warned that antibiotics may impair [birth control pill] effectiveness."
+However, British researchers say that women and people who menstruate taking birth control "should be warned that antibiotics may impair [birth control pill] effectiveness."

 The scientific debate on whether antibiotics affect birth control